ray-project/deltacat/deltacat/storage/README.md

     └──${id-table-2}/
         ...
 ```
-**Child object directories**
+**Child Object Directories**

-The parent object has a single directory for each child object directory.
-Those directories in turn use the structure described above.
+The parent object has a single directory for each child object whose name is equal to the child object's immutable ID, and each child directory's contents have the same structure shown above.

 **Revision Directory**
 The **`rev/`** directory contains versioned metadata files named:
 `<revision_number_padded_20_digits>_<txn_operation_type>_<txn_id>.mpk`

 - `revision_number_padded_20_digits` is zero-padded, e.g., `00000000000000000001`.
-- `txn_operation_type` is typically `create`, `update`, or `delete`.
+- `txn_operation_type` is the type of operation a transaction applied to the object, which is either `create`, `update`, or `delete`.
-- `txn_id` is a unique identifier for the transaction that performed this operation.
+- `txn_id` is the unique id of the transaction that created this revision file.

 ### Mutable Name Directories
 Certain objects (like **Namespaces** and **Tables**) may have **mutable** names.
-To support renames while keeping an **immutable** ID, the code can create
+To support object renames and alias name creation while keeping an **immutable** ID, we create
-a “digest-based” directory:
+a "Name Resolution Directory" to map the object's mutable name or alias back to its immutable ID, with the following properties:

-- The **digest** is a SHA-1 hash of the object’s **canonical locator** string
+- The name of the directory is a SHA-1 **digest** of the **canonical string** of the associated object Locator.
-  (e.g., `"MyNamespace"` or `"MyNamespace|MyTable"`).
+  (e.g., `sha1_hexdigest("MyNamespace")` or `sha1_hexdigest("MyNamespace|MyTable")`).
-- This directory name is simply that SHA-1 digest (hex-encoded).
-- Inside this **mutable name directory**, there is a single **Name Mapping File**
+- Inside this **Name Resolution Directory**, there is a single **Name Mapping File**
-  (zero bytes) that references the **immutable ID** directory.
+  (zero bytes) that references the **Immutable ID** directory.

 **Name Mapping File**

 The mutable name directory just contains a file which maps to its immutable directory.
 The format of this file is: <revision_number_padded_20_digits>_<txn_operation_type>_<txn_id>.<object_id>
+Here, `object_id` is the name of the associated object's **Immutable ID** directory.
+Note that (except immutable ID) this is the same format used by metadata revision files, and the same process is employed to `create`, `update`, and `delete` name mappings.

 ### Transaction Directory
-The transaction directory (/txn) is a special directory in the catalog root which holds all successfully committed transactions.
-It contains one empty file per successful transaction.
+The transaction directory (${catalog_root}/txn) is a special directory in the catalog root which holds all successfully committed transactions.
+It contains one **Transaction Log File** per successful transaction recording transaction details.
 ```
 ${CATALOG_ROOT}/txn/
   |-{tx-1-id}